daghanacay/mcp-workshop/README.md

 ```

-TODO: You can continue changing the code and update it as you wish.
+Optional Task: You can continue changing the code and update it as you wish.
 For example, add new functionality like writing a file.

 Once you are happy with the code, check it with the code I have created: `git checkout server-code`